Samsung/ONE/docs/runtime/transfer_learning.md

 # Transfer Learning

-Let's clasify dogs and cats using the pre-trained model.
+Let's classify dogs and cats using the pre-trained model.
 It will be `mobilenet v2` in our case.

 ## Preparing dataset
 The first step is conversion dataset (input data and expected outputs) to the binary format accepted by `ONE`.
 Note, that for many cases it can be achieved via [tf_dataset_converter](https://github.com/Samsung/ONE/tree/master/tools/generate_datafile/tf_dataset_converter).